-Venezuelan first lady's nephews face U.S. drug trial
+Jury selection begins in Venezuelan first lady's nephews' U.S. trial

 Maduro's Socialist Party lost its parliamentary majority after the vote.

-Prosecutors said in 2015, a Honduran drug trafficker told the U.S. Drug Enforcement Administration that a Venezuelan official related to Cilia Flores planned to send his nephew to meet with him about bringing drug-laden planes into Honduras.

-Working with the DEA, the trafficker met with Flores de Freitas, 31, and Campo Flores, 30, who then asked the trafficker to send a representative to Venezuela to meet with them, the prosecutors said.

-Two DEA informants posing as Mexican drug cartel members met in Caracas with Flores de Freitas and Campo Flores, recording their meetings and observing cocaine, prosecutors said.
+Prosecutors are expected to call as witnesses two U.S. Drug Enforcement Administration informants who posed as Mexican drug cartel members and met in Caracas with the nephews in Caracas, recording their meetings in the process.

-The two men were arrested in Haiti in November 2015.
-On a flight to New York, both men confessed, prosecutors said.

-At trial, the nephews are expected to call into question the DEA informants' credibility.
+At trial, lawyers for the nephews are expected to call into question the DEA informants' credibility.
 Both informants have admitted to lying to the DEA to secretly traffic drugs themselves.

-If convicted, the nephews face a mandatory minimum prison sentence of 10 years and a maximum of life.

-A Honduran man named Roberto de Jesus Soto Garcia has also been charged in connection with the nephews' case.
-He was arrested on Friday by Honduran police.
+The nephews' lawyers had also sought to block the admission of recordings that prosecutors said showed the defendants had political motives for their drug deal.

+Crotty rejected that motion on Wednesday, calling the recordings "probative of the defendants' motive to carry out the scheme."

 (Reporting by Nate Raymond in New York; Editing by Noeleen Walder and Tom Brown)